mosixty1234/alx-low_level_programming/0x03-debugging/README.md

-This project is about debugging error and being able how to read the error messagesmanually.
+This project is about debugging error and being able how to read the error messages manually.